Australian Indigenous produce, gifts, homewares & coffee Read more…

 Peterson’s Creek meanders past the village and is a haven for wildlife.
 Watch for platypus, tree-kangaroos, wallabies and a large variety of birds (view map).
 Yungaburra, the heart of the Tablelands, was established in 1890, and is listed by the National Trust of Queensland with many of the original buildings still in use.
 Walk the Old Town Loop and experience local history (view map).

-Yungaburra is easily accessible from Cairns, just over one hour up the Gillies Range or come from Cairns’ northern beaches via the Kuranda Range.
-If you are driving north from Townsville you can drive the Palmerston Highway from Innisfail.
+Yungaburra is easily accessible from Cairns, being just over one hour travelling via the Gillies Range or drive from Cairns’ northern beaches via the Kuranda Range.
+If you are driving north from Townsville you can travel up the Palmerston Highway from Innisfail.
 See our Atherton Tablelands maps page.

-Once in Yungaburra please stop by the Visitor Information Centre, located directly across the street from the Lake Eacham Hotel at the Maude Kehoe Park.
+Supercharge your Yungaburra holiday experience by calling in to the Visitor Information Centre, located directly across the street from the Lake Eacham Hotel at the Maude Kehoe Park.
 The friendly volunteers will be glad to help you with your holiday needs.

 Yungaburra – Heritage Village – Spectacular Lakes – Stunning Scenery – Amazing Wildlife